xihao-yang/CogniLink/README.md

 ---

-**Caution**:  This is a purely client-side application; all data is stored within the browser's IndexedDB.
+**⚠️⚠️Caution⚠️⚠️**:  This is a purely client-side application; all data is stored within the browser's IndexedDB.
 Clearing your browser data will result in the loss of all bookmarks.
 Please export your data regularly to maintain backups.